Spastic Paraplegia Type 3A Overview

 Spastic paraplegia type 3A is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In approximately 95 percent of cases, an affected person inherits the mutation from one affected parent.

-Keith Mckee is a Physiatrist and a Neurologist in Cleveland, Ohio.
-Mckee has been practicing medicine for over 22 years and is rated as a Distinguished expert by MediFind in the treatment of Spastic Paraplegia Type 3A.
-He is also highly rated in 33 other conditions, according to our data.
-His top areas of expertise are Troyer Syndrome, Spastic Paraplegia-Epilepsy-Intellectual Disability Syndrome, Spastic Paraplegia Type 4, and Spastic Paraplegia Type 7.
-Mckee is currently accepting new patients.
+Samuel Weiner is a primary care provider, practicing in Family Medicine in Bordentown, New Jersey.
+Dr. Weiner is rated as an Advanced provider by MediFind in the treatment of Spastic Paraplegia Type 3A.
+His top areas of expertise are Spastic Paraplegia Type 5A, Troyer Syndrome, Spastic Paraplegia-Epilepsy-Intellectual Disability Syndrome, and Spastic Paraplegia Type 7.